camunda/camunda-docs-static/get-started/content/dmn/drg.md

 Next,

 * learn more about DRG by reading the [DMN Reference](/manual/reference/dmn11/drg),
-* learn more about [DMN in Cockpit](https://docs.camunda.org/manual/webapps/cockpit/dmn/) and specialized views for DRGs (Enterprise Feature)
+* learn more about [DMN in Cockpit](https://docs.camunda.org/manual/webapps/cockpit/dmn/) and specialized views for DRGs (Enterprise Feature).